 There are obvious factors to consider, like cost and reputation, and some less obvious criteria, like the technology platform and internal efficiency of the financing company.
 There are many LOP financing companies, but few are established, well-capitalized, and expertly managed.

 We recommend using a simple decision matrix, an example of which is provided below.
 A comparative matrix like this allows you to cross-reference companies and rank them to ensure you select the best fit for your practice.
 For subjective criteria, like reputation, we suggest using a 1-10 scale to help rank each company.

-Gain Servicing specializes in the servicing and financing of personal injury patient receivables.
-Gain Servicing experts handle day-to-day, transactional accounts receivables functions on behalf of medical practices while office staff and providers focus on delivering exceptional care and services to patients.
+Gain specializes in letters of protection for personal injury patients.
+Gain experts handle day-to-day, transactional accounts receivables functions on behalf of medical practices while office staff and providers focus on delivering exceptional care and services to patients.

-Gain Servicing’s technology platform is powered by artificial intelligence and is built to track, manage and optimize returns from Letter of Protection (LOP) account balances.
-Gain Servicing’s financial solutions can provide immediate cash flow and the highest returns on a healthcare practices assets.
-Gain Servicing’s solutions are proven to provide higher returns, at a lower cost, than in-house or other third party LOP financing options.
+Gain’s technology platform is powered by artificial intelligence and is built to track, manage, and optimize returns from Letter of Protection (LOP) account balances.
+Financial solutions from Gain can provide immediate cash flow and the highest returns on a healthcare practice’s assets.
+Our services are proven to provide higher returns, at a lower cost, than in-house or other third-party LOP financing options.